Parking Permit Types & Supporting Documents

 Business, Worker or Volunteer Permit

-You can apply for this permit if you are a business, worker or volunteer based within the Byron Bay pay parking area.
+You can apply for this permit if you are a business, worker or volunteer based within a pay parking area.

 Business Permit

-• Proof of Business Location: For example, a current lease agreement or utilities bill (within last 3 months) that shows your business is in the Byron Bay pay parking area.
+• Proof of Business Location - for example, a current lease agreement or utilities bill (within last 3 months) that shows your business is in the pay parking area.

 Worker Permit

-Workers employed by a business with a fixed address within the Byron Bay pay parking area need to provide:
+Workers employed by a business with a fixed address within a pay parking area need to provide:

 • Current vehicle registration certificate in the name of the applicant.